Set your API key (no project setup needed!)

 • Standard JavaScript APIs

 Functions can access encrypted environment variables for API keys and sensitive configuration.
-Secrets are set in the web app on the function’s page (Secrets tab) and accessed via the env parameter:
+Secrets are set in the web app on the function’s page (Secrets tab):

 async function handler(request, env) {